Delivery & Shipping App Development Services

 Client Management

-While working with the client’s interface, you verify all profiles, accept or decline any editions, activate and deactivate profiles (temporarily or permanently), provide support, deal with feedback, and take it into account.
-Basically, provide all the needed functions for client management.
+While working with the user interface, you verify all profiles, accept or decline any editions, activate and deactivate profiles (temporarily or permanently), provide support, deal with feedback, and take it into account.
+Basically, provides all the needed functions for client management.

-For operating with no rush and battle, implement a handy search button, upgrade it with filters and sorting options, be it by order amount, date, address, type of ordered food, status, etc.
+For operating with no rush and battle, implement a handy search button, and upgrade it with filters and sorting options, be it by order amount, date, delivery address, type of ordered food, status, etc.

 Restaurant Management

-Admin duty here is to check all the information about a restaurant, accept or decline changes, activate, deactivate, and delete profiles.
-It’s vitally important to do it fast, because, as we remember, a restaurant can’t work with a non-verified account.
+Admin duty here is to check all the information about a restaurant, accept or decline changes, activate, deactivate, and delete profiles, manage customer requests, etc. It’s vitally important to do it fast, because, as we remember, a restaurant can’t work with a non-verified account.

-Naturally, the restaurant management interface calls for regular editions related to prices changing, adding special offers, activating and deactivating some pages or entire profiles.
+Naturally, the restaurant management interface calls for regular editions related to price changes, adding special offers, and activating and deactivating some pages or entire profiles.

 Courier Management